 Anthony J. Piccione

-Monday marks the beginning of 2018.
-For many people, the beginning of a new year also marks the time of year in which people try to come up with resolutions, in the hopes that these specific goals in their lives will have been achieved by 2019.
+For many people, the beginning of a new year also marks the time of year in which people try to come up with resolutions, in the hopes that these specific goals in their lives will have been achieved by this time next year.
 Those of us who are highly active in theatre most likely have already come up with such resolutions related to theatre.
 However, there might be a few additional ideas for resolutions that some of us might not have thought about and should be willing to consider to make their year in theatre even better than last year.

 So without further ado, here are just a few New Year’s resolutions – in no particular order – for all of us in the theatre community to consider…